EVENT #46: $3,000 buy-in (Six-Handed) Pot-Limit Omaha

 When asked about the grueling test of not just skill, but endurance, Firsau spoke through an interpreter.
-“I’m used to playing these long sessions,” Firsau said.
+“I’m used to playing this long sessions,” Firsau said.
 “I play many hours and sometimes all night long, so this was normal for me.”

 For finishing second, Nipun Java, from Northridge, CA collected $270,509.
 This was his best WSOP showing to date, at least financially speaking.
 Java won a WSOP Circuit gold ring two years ago at the annual stop held at the Bicycle Casino in Los Angeles.
 This was his 10th time to cash at the series.

 Also of note was Daniel Idema’s 6th-place finish.
-The Vancouver poker pro was hoping to become the third dual gold bracelet winner of this year’s series, following double wins by Brian Hastings and Max Pescatori.
+The Vancouver poker pro was hoping to become the third duel gold bracelet winner of this year’s series, following double wins by Brian Hastings and Max Pescatori.
 However, Idema wasn’t able to get deep enough to challenge for the chip lead.

 “This is great for me and a great feeling to win this,” Firsau said.
 “I had many bad years here and this time to come and win – it feels amazing.
 It was nice to have my friends here with me, as well.”